Supergiovane/KNXUltimate/README.md

 <br/>
 <br/>

-## Simple sample (you can find this sample in the "simpleSample.js" file):
+## Simple sample (you can find this sample in the "simpleSample.js" file)

 ```javascript
 const knx = require("./index.js");